Selfocracy: Background and release

 Belgian singer Loïc Nottet rose to fame after finishing second in singing competition The Voice Belgique in 2014.
 He then represented his country at the 2015 Eurovision Song Contest with his debut single "Rhythm Inside", and achieved fourth place.
 The singer also participated in and won the sixth season of French television dance contest Danse avec les stars in the same year.
 For Selfocracy, Nottet's debut studio album, he composed several songs by himself as he desired to have creative control over the record.
-He also collaborated with writer Army Morrey and producer Alexandre Germys on a great majority of the album's material, which was recorded at the ICP and Synosound Studios in Brussels, Belgium, as well as at the Rooftop Studio in London, United Kingdom.
+He also collaborated with writer Amy Morrey and producer Alexandre Germys on a great majority of the album's material, which was recorded at the ICP and Synosound Studios in Brussels, Belgium, as well as at the Rooftop Studio in London, United Kingdom.
 When creating songs, Nottet would complete a basic instrumentation with his desired sounds, and then reach out to professional producers to "put the nail polish" in accordance to his vision.
 During an interview, the singer stated that this process took him a year and a half.
 The first song to be composed for Selfocracy was "Mud Blood".
 The album was originally planned to be called The Reign of Selfocracy, but its title was shortened "at the last minute".
 Nottet detailed:

 "To find the title of the album, I put together all its songs and realized that they were mostly a call for tolerance.
 I wanted to summarize the current society—which I believe is rather egocentric, narcissistic and selfish—in a single word.
 So I started from the word 'democracy' and, as I did some Latin, I knew that 'cratia' means power.
 I then looked for a word in English that meant 'myself' and I got to "selfcracy".
 And then a friend of mine who is British told me that if I had been British, too, I would have added an 'o' because it sounds better.
 And that's why I chose Selfocracy."

 Prior to its official premiere, excerpts of Selfocracy had been leaked online.
 In February 2017, an event was held at Éléphant Paname in Paris, France, where 30 people were given the chance to exclusively listen to unmastered mixes intended for the album.
 Selfocracy was ultimately released for digital download in various countries, as well as on CD in France on 31 March 2017, although 24 March 2017 was originally announced as its release date.
 A vinyl was also made available on 15 September 2017.
 All aforementioned releases were conducted by Sony Music Entertainment.
 Nottet originally envisioned the album's accompanying cover artwork to solely consist of symbols but—due to the disagreement of Sony Music Entertainment—it ended featuring a shot of him.
 Unveiled on 1 March 2017 through social media, the artwork portrays Nottet in a dark setting, lying on the ground in front of a mirror and looking off in the far distance.